Nikoklis/basicAuthUserWebApplication/README.md

 for the back end of the web application, while for the front end JSP pages were used.

+Developed using the Spring Suite Tool (STS) IDE.
 The MVC architectural pattern was used to develop the web application.